JordanViramontes/Cave-Story-Profile-Manager/README.md

 In order for a weapon to be included in the save file, it must be **BOTH** of the following.
 You will know that it is enabled when the weapon's row is BLUE.
 * Enabled (the check box must be on)
 * Within the first 5 rows of the table
+You may also change the currently selected weapon.
+Note that it selects out of the currently enabled weapons in the first 5 rows.
+For example, if you chose the currently selected weapon as "3", it will choose the 3rd enabled weapon reguardless of its order in the first 5 rows.

+You can also save custom Profile.dat files.
+They will always be stored in the "Custom" folder.
+You may make new saves based on presets or other custom profiles with a user inputted file name.

 Once you click the *"quick apply"* Button, the local Profile.dat file at your Doukutsu.exe directory will update and the game will Launch.